csiro-data-school/python/_episodes/11-errors.md

 ---
 title: "Error Messages"
-teaching: 5
+teaching: 10
-exercises: 10
+exercises: 15
 questions:
 - "What kind of errors can occur in programs?"
 - "How can I identify errors when they occur?"
 objectives:
-- "Read a traceback and determine the file, function, and line number on which the error occurred, the type of error, and the error message."
+- "Explain the difference between syntax errors and run-time exceptions."
+- "Understand that Python has built-in exceptions, and where to find information on them."
 - "Correctly describe situations in which `SyntaxError`, `IndentationError`, `NameError`, `IndexError`, and `FileNotFoundError` occur."
 keypoints:
 - "Syntax errors occur because of illegal language constructs.
 They are detected by